0x416c6578/0x416c6578.github.io/README.md

 </p>

 ## [About](other/about.md)
 I'm 0x416c6578 (Alex).
-I have interests in embedded programming / hardware.
+I have interests in embedded programming / hardware, free software, Android and Linux.

 More info about me can be found [here](other/about.md).